2021/22 Undergraduate Module Catalogue

 Teaching methods

-Total hours (100hr per 10 credits)199.00
+Total hours (100hr per 10 credits) | 199.00 |

 Private study

-- Preparation of coursework
+- Regular preparation for classes- Preparation of coursework

 - Preparation for exam